JCSDA/jedi-docs/docs/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^

-Observational operator for vertical summation of model layers within an observational atmospheric layer where the top and bottom pressure levels are specified in cbars.
+Observational operator for vertical summation of model layers within an observational atmospheric layer where the top and bottom pressure levels are specified.

 Code:
 ^^^^^